stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 * [Creating and managing deployables](managing_deployables.md)
 * [Creating and managing subscriptions](managing_subscriptions.md)

-When a placement rule is assigned to a subscription, you can view the assignment on the Applications dashboard within the {{site.data.keyword.gui}}.
+When a placement rule is assigned to a subscription, you can view the assignment on the Applications dashboard within the console.
 To view the assignment:

-1. Open the {{site.data.keyword.gui}}.
+1. Open the console.
 2. From the Navigation menu, click **Manage applications**.
 The **Overview** tab for all applications opens.
 3. Click the **Resources** tab.
 4. Scroll to the **Resource pipeline** section.
 Within the table that lists your applications, expand the row for the application that includes the subscription that is assigned the placement rule.